kevinsullivan/cs2120f24/Cs2120f24/Lectures/02_prop_logic/02_lecture_prop_logic.md

 language has expression sub-languages for Boolean and arithmetic expressions, among others (e.g., *X && Y* and *N + 1*).

-## The Formal Language of Propositional Logic Informally
+## The Formal Language of Propositional Logic, Informally

 Propositional logic is an *expression language*.
 In fact it is *isomorphic* (essentially identical) to the language of Boolean